strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 For some time now, Strimzi has used for [Cruise Control](https://github.com/linkedin/cruise-control) for automated partition rebalancing and has offered Strimzi custom resources for safely configuring, deploying, and communicating with Cruise Control through the Strimzi Operator.
 These custom resources not only provide a strong abstraction leaving Cruise Control as an implementation detail but also offer great declaritive support.
-That being said, it is sometimes a better user experience to interact with applications like Cruise Control through a UI.
+That being said, it is sometimes a better user experience to interact with applications like Cruise Control through a graphical user interface.
 LinkedIn provides such a [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) application which supports several Cruise Control operations like viewing Kafka cluster status, getting Kafka cluster load information at the broker and partition level, and executing partition rebalances, all with just a couple button clicks.
 Although Strimzi does not offer direct support for the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) it can still be run alongside and connected to a Strimzi-managed Cruise Control instance.